How to get touch with us over the festive period

 Mobile homes are generally built within the statutory definition for a caravan which is set out in section 29 of the Caravan Sites and Control of Development Act 1960 as amended by section 13 of the Caravan Sites Act 1968.

-The Upper Tribunal stated that the houseboat taken as a whole (i.e., the Willerby caravan and the float together) would not comply with the statutory definition of a caravan as it would fail the mobility test on the grounds that it was not capable of being moved.
-However, it was agreed by all parties that the Willerby caravan on its own did comply with the statutory definition of a caravan so that as a matter of fact the houseboat owner was residing in a mobile home with an agreement entitling them to do so.
+The Upper Tribunal stated that the houseboat taken as a whole (i.e., the Willerby caravan and the float together) would not comply with the statutory definition of a caravan as it would fail the mobility test because it was not capable of being moved.
+However, it was agreed by all parties that the Willerby caravan on its own did comply with the statutory definition of a caravan so the houseboat owner was residing in a mobile home with an agreement entitling them to do so.

 The Upper Tribunal further held that said mobile home was stationed on the marina owner’s land.
 Although the land was covered by water and the mobile home was stationed on a float on top of that water, the use of the word “land” within the Mobile Homes Act 1983 was held to include land covered by water.
 The water and float upon which the mobile home was stationed played the same role as a concrete base would on dry land i.e., it enables the mobile home to be stationed on the land.